-Anxiety is a common non-motor symptom of PD.
-Anxiety is not simply a reaction to the diagnosis of Parkinson's, but is instead a part of the disease itself, caused by changes in brain chemistry.
+Anxiety is not simply a reaction to the diagnosis of Parkinson's but is, instead, a part of the disease itself caused by changes in brain chemistry.
 Up to 40% people with PD will experience one of these forms of anxiety:

-Generalized Anxiety Disorder (GAD) is characterized by feelings of nervousness and recurring thoughts of worry and fear.
+Generalized Anxiety Disorder, is characterized by feelings of nervousness and recurring thoughts of worry and fear.
 Physical symptoms that may accompany these feelings include butterflies in the stomach and nausea, trouble breathing or swallowing, racing of the heart, sweating and increased tremors.

-Anxiety Attacks, or panic attacks usually start suddenly with a sense of severe physical and emotional distress.
+Anxiety Attacks, or panic attacks, usually start suddenly with a sense of severe physical and emotional distress.
 Individuals may feel as if they cannot breathe or are having a heart attack.
-These episodes usually last a few minutes to an hour, particularly when associated with "off" periods, though they can last for longer periods of time.
+These episodes usually last a few minutes to an hour, particularly when associated with "off" periods (times of day when medication is not working), though they can last for longer periods of time.

-Social Avoidance, or social anxiety disorder, involves avoiding everyday social situations because of a fear of embarrassment caused by having having Parkinson's symptoms, such as tremor, dyskinesias, or noticeable trouble walking in public.
+Social Avoidance, or social anxiety disorder, involves avoiding everyday social situations because of a fear of embarrassment caused by having PD symptoms, such as tremor, dyskinesia (involuntary movements) or noticeable trouble walking in public.

-Obsessive-Compulsive Disorder (OCD) may cause persistent, unwelcome thoughts or images (obsessions), and by the urgent need to engage in certain rituals (compulsions) to try to control or rid themselves of these thoughts.
+Obsessive-Compulsive Disorder (OCD) may cause persistent, unwelcome thoughts or images (obsessions), and the urgent need to engage in certain rituals (compulsions) to try to control or rid themselves of these thoughts.

 Anxiety can begin before a PD diagnosis or develop much later on.
-While some people with PD experience anxiety on its own, many are diagnosed with anxiety along with depression.
+While some people with Parkinson's experience anxiety on its own, many are diagnosed with anxiety along with depression.
 Anxiety is less well-studied than depression, but it may be just as common.
-If left unchecked, anxiety can worsen a person's overall health condition.